openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/deploy.rst

 Demonstrarion
 *************

-Using ported demo, we're able to run model in demonstration mode outside of this repository, using only ported ``.zip`` archive with minimum required packages.
+Using the exported demo, we're able to run the model in the demonstration mode outside of this repository, using only ported ``.zip`` archive with minimum required packages.
 The demo allows to apply our model on the custom data or the online footage from a web camera and see how it will work in the real-life scenario.

 1. Unzip the ``openvino.zip``